 Mary Musenya Sammy, FundiFix water quality officer, preparing a sample for E. coli analysis in the field lab in Kyuso, Kitui.
-Credit: Saskia Nowicki
+Credit: Saskia Nowicki sustained monitoring.

-In Bangladesh, monitoring and modelling of river water quality (Whitehead et al. 2018) has encouraged the government to invest in more sustained monitoring.
 In Kenya, a rural water quality laboratory has been established to monitor drinking water quality and provide information to local managers.
 To help achieve safe water for all, REACH will work to accelerate action to improve water quality through innovations in measurement, monitoring and management.
 Working together with stakeholders, from the community to the national level, we will develop and refine risk-based methods for managing water quality risks.